fastbatchai/docstring-generation/lessons/lesson-3-sft.md

 ## Experiments and Results

+> **Cost Breakdown**: The $1 cost is achievable because I trained on a small subset of the dataset (5K samples total).
+With Modal's L40S GPU (~$0.50/hour) and efficient QLoRA training, the total cost was under $1.
+If you increase the dataset size, the training cost will scale proportionally.

 > All the results below are obtained with only 1000 samples for each programming language unless mentioned otherwise.

 ### Base Model Selection
-One question I asked before I start finetuning is which base model to use.
-There are a lot of options: a pretrained model, an instruction-finetuned model or a model finetuned for code generation.
+One question I asked before I started fine-tuning is which base model to use.
+There are a lot of options: a pre-trained model, an instruction-fine-tuned model, or a model fine-tuned for code generation.
 In this experiment, I want to know which base model gave the best performance.
-As you can see in the figure below, coding models perform the best since the model have a better code understanding.
+As you can see in the figure below, coding models perform the best since the models have better code understanding.
 <div align="center">

 <img src="./figures/train_loss_different_models.png" width="400"/>